“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Ha, I knew you wouldn’t back down!
 Let’s see if you take down the rest of the targets.
 Then we’ll go back inside to have some dinner with your Ma!”

 “Seriously?
 Why do you have to be so stubborn?”
-Hikari complains as she watches Mai shake her head while holding her damaged SKS.
-“It’s about time you move on an adopt something that’s capable.
+Hikari complains as she witnesses Mai shake her head while holding her damaged SKS.
+“It’s about time you move on and adopt something that’s more capable and modern.
 We’re going to get our asses kicked again if you bring that thing into the next tournament.”

 “I refuse!”
 Mai snapped furiously.
 “I thought I told you, Hikari!
 I’m not going to use anything else in this tournament!
-I will win or lose with this SKS till the very end!”
+I will win or lose with this SKS whether you like it or not!
+I told you, this rifle means everything to me!”

 Emi and Flint watch the two argue back and forth.
 It’s quite clear that Mai has a strong attachment to her rifle which she’s not going to let go until it’s been properly repaired.
 Hikari wants Mai to move onto something more practical and modern.
 It’s hard to pick sides for either of them.
 Mai places the damaged SKS in front of Flint.
 “Come on, Flint!
 You gotta help me out here!
 Please tell me you have some spare stocks.
-The receiver mechanics and barrel are still functional.”
+The receiver and barrel are still functional.
+Just a little cosmetic blemish.”

 “I won’t hold you back with my rifle!”
 Mai speaks directly.
-“I swear it.”
+“I swear it.
+I am proficient with it and you know that.”

 “If this is because of finances, Hikari and I both agreed to help you buy something better.”